agrubb/speedboost/README.md

 - predict -- Takes loaded patches and a classifier, and generates statistics on prediction performance, etc.
 - detect -- Takes an image and a classifier and runs actual object detection on the image.
-Can output either a heatmap or labeled detections (not working yet).
+Can output either a heatmap, labeled detections, or a heatmap of the work done on each pixel.